BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/mathematica-install.md

 # Installing Mathematica Packages

-We recommend that you install the Toolkit Mathematica packages via the Paclet server.
-The instructions for doing this are given below.
+If you are a regular user we recommend that you install the Toolkit Mathematica packages via the Paclet server.
+The instructions for doing this are given immediately below.
+If you are a developer see the [Mathematica developer instructions](mathematica-install-dev.html).

 Currently the following packages can be installed from the Paclet server and have no dependencies: [SpinWeightedSpheroidalHarmonics](https://bhptoolkit.org/SpinWeightedSpheroidalHarmonics/), [KerrGeodesics](https://bhptoolkit.org/KerrGeodesics/), [PostNewtonianSelfForce](https://bhptoolkit.org/PostNewtonianSelfForce/), [GeneralRelativityTensors](https://github.com/BlackHolePerturbationToolkit/GeneralRelativityTensors).
-The following packages depend on SpinWeightedSpheroidalHarmonics and KerrGeodesics so you must install these for them to work: [ReggeWheeler](https://bhptoolkit.org/ReggeWheeler/) and [Teukolsky](https://bhptoolkit.org/Teukolsky/)
+The following packages depend on SpinWeightedSpheroidalHarmonics and KerrGeodesics so you must install these for them to work: [ReggeWheeler](https://bhptoolkit.org/ReggeWheeler/) and [Teukolsky](https://bhptoolkit.org/Teukolsky/).

 ## Add the Black Hole Perturbation Toolkit Paclet Server